Endpoint Services, MECM, Configure MECM Endpoint Protection

 Selecting Yes for the setting Managed Endpoint Protection client on client computers is required for MECM to manage Endpoint Protection.

 Configure an Endpoint Protection Anti-malware Policy

 The Endpoint Protection Anti-malware policy is used to determine the behavior of the Endpoint Protection client (scan schedule, on-demand settings, user restrictions, exceptions, etc.) Detailed explanation of policy elements can be found at:

 Navigate to Assets and Compliance->Endpoint Protection.
 Right-click on Anti-malware Policies and select Create Anti-malware Policy.
 There are recommended Anti-malware policies for common scenarios available for import that can be found in the MECM Console install location:

 Name the policy using the standard

 Once the policy is created, remember to pay attention to the Order value for each anti-malware policy you use (can be changed via the right-click menu).
 This value is used to determine priority when applied to endpoints (lower values have higher priority).
 Anti-malware policy is a resultant set of policies so if more than one applies, the order value is used to determine tiebreakers in conflicting settings.
 If a policy section is not managed (checkbox not selected and configured), then there is no conflict and the policy whose settings are defined for that section will apply.
-Read-only perms are granted to everyone to review the default anti-malware policy.
+Read-only permissions are granted to everyone to review the default anti-malware policy.